Virginia Beach Police Scanner: Virginia's Largest City

 How did the 2019 Municipal Center shooting affect encryption?

-The May 31, 2019 mass shooting that killed 12 people at the Virginia Beach Municipal Center led to security reviews across city operations.
-While police increased tactical encryption, main dispatch channels remained open to preserve public access to emergency information.
+The May 31, 2019 shooting that killed 12 people at the Virginia Beach Municipal Center led to security reviews across city operations.
+Police expanded tactical encryption, but kept main dispatch channels open.
+It's one of the clearer examples of a department separating tactical security from public transparency.

 What frequencies does Virginia Beach use?